abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \end{equation}
 $$

 Let assume that $M_1$ and $M_2$ are operation applied on the individual systems.
-The tensor product of these matrices represents the combined operation on the joint system.
+The tensor product of these matrices represents the joint operation on multiple systems.
 In the last step of the above derivation we can see that the tensor product describes the output-input relationship for each input $\langle bd|$ of the joint system.
 We can think about this in a different way as the follows.

 $$
 \begin{equation}\tag{14}